braze-inc/braze-docs/_docs/_user_guide/personalization_and_dynamic_content/liquid/liquid_use_cases/countdowns.md

 ## Template in the Date 30 Days from Now, Formatted as Month and Day

-**Goal:** Display the date 30 days from now as "Month Day".
-For example: "Your membership expires in 30 days, on January 5."
+This use case will display the date 30 days from now to use in messaging.

 {% raw %}